Missouri Commercial Lending: Midwest Fundamentals, National Capital Access

 Working Capital Financing

-Working capital solutions for Missouri businesses managing growth, seasonal demand cycles, or cash flow timing gaps.
-Products include business lines of credit, term loans, invoice factoring for B2B companies, and merchant cash advances for high-volume retailers and restaurants.
-Missouri's agricultural businesses have pronounced seasonal capital needs tied to planting, growing, and harvest cycles.
-Manufacturing companies need working capital to fund raw material purchases and carry inventory.
-Service businesses need operational flexibility to hire staff, fund marketing, and bridge the gap between billing and collection.
-We match each business with the working capital product that fits their cash flow pattern.
+Working capital for Missouri businesses managing growth, seasonal cycles, or cash flow gaps.
+Products include lines of credit, term loans, invoice factoring, and merchant cash advances.
+Ag businesses have seasonal needs tied to planting and harvest.
+Manufacturers need capital for raw materials and inventory.
+We match each business to the product that fits their revenue pattern.

 Financing Scenarios

-• A third-generation manufacturer in Springfield is expanding their 60,000 sq ft production facility with a 25,000 sq ft addition and needs to purchase $1.8 million in new CNC equipment.
-The project requires combined real estate construction financing and equipment financing, and the company's SBA Express line of credit will cover working capital needs during the expansion period.
+- A third-generation Springfield manufacturer is adding 25,000 sq ft to their 60,000 sq ft plant and buying $1.8 million in CNC equipment.
+The project combines construction financing and equipment financing.
+An SBA Express line covers working capital during the expansion.

 Why CapitalAx